 The anniversary of Mary’s death was brought to my attention today by a short piece of digitised cinema film dating to 28 August 1895, almost as far back as cinema goes.
 The scene portrays Mary’s beheading and was filmed at the New Jersey laboratory of the famous American inventor Thomas Edison, whose Kinetoscope company was one of the early developers of motion-picture camera technology.

-Edison was one of history’s great attention-hounds, eager to take the credit and the money owed to the 1% inspiration and 99% perspiration of others.
+Edison was one of history’s supreme attention-hounds, eager to take the credit and profit merited by the 1% inspiration and 99% perspiration of others.
 My thoughts about this require 0% elaboration.
 All you need to know about Thomas Edison you will learn by reading about Nikola Tesla.
-One of these days I’ll blog about these two.
-Perhaps a limerick.
-Just because I’ve been dead for 412 years doesn’t mean I haven’t kept up with technology.
-Obviously.

 Here’s the film.

 Not only does this brief Edison film contain the first example of an edit being used to create a special effect (replacing the live Mary with a dummy just before the axe falls), but it is also the very first death scene in all of cinematographic history.
 There has been a plague’s worth of death on the screen ever since, to which I have contributed more than a few corpses.
 Mayhap I’ll write my version of Mary, Queen of Scots someday.
 Stranger things have happened.